Stochastic Proximal Gradient Methods for Nonconvex Problems in Hilbert Spaces: Asymptotic Convergence Results

-The result in Sect.~\ref{subsection:unconstrained-nonconvex} covers the stochastic gradient method for smooth objectives; the result in Sect.~\ref{subsection:SPGM-Variance-Reduced} shows asymptotic convergence of the proximal gradient method with constant step sizes and increasing sampling.
+The result in Sect.~\ref{subsection:SPGM-Variance-Reduced} shows asymptotic convergence of the proximal gradient method with constant step sizes and increasing sampling.
 In Sect.~\ref{subsection:ODE-proof}, we switch to the versatile ordinary differential equation (ODE) method to prove convergence of the stochastic proximal gradient method with decreasing step sizes.
 We emphasize that the convergence results generalize existing convergence theory from the finite-dimensional case.
 Our analysis includes convergence in possibly infinite-dimensional Hilbert spaces.
 Additionally, we allow for stochastic gradients subject to additive bias, which is not covered by existing results.
-This theory can be used to develop mesh refinement strategies in applications with PDEs \cite{Geiersbach2019a}.
+This theory can be used to develop mesh refinement strategies in applications with PDEs \cite{Geiersbach2020b}.